Ganni’s New Collection Was An Ode To Princess Diana & Featured A Matching Set For Every Mood

 For Copenhagen Fashion Week, Danish fashion brand Ganni ditched the industry-standard runway model.
-Instead, it threw a live musical performance, titled #GANNILOVEFOREVER, during which musicians Zsela, Deb Never, and Coco O modeled the brand’s fall ‘21 collection.
+Instead, it threw a live musical performance, titled #GANNILOVEFOREVER, during which musicians Zsela, Deb Never, and Coco O modelled the brand’s autumn ‘21 collection.

 Advertisement